SouthbankSoftware/proofable/README.md

 )
 ```

-### Step 2: create a gRPC client
+### Step 2: create a Proofable client

-This step creates a gRPC client (`cli`) to be used in a closure.
+This step creates a Proofable API gRPC client (`cli`) to be used in a closure.
 When the closure exits, the client will be automatically destroyed.
 You could also create a client without a closure using [`NewAPIClient`](https://pkg.go.dev/github.com/SouthbankSoftware/proofable/pkg/api?tab=doc#NewAPIClient), but in that case, you have to manually destroy the client after use

 ```go
 api.WithAPIClient(